r-ramos2/Scalable-and-Highly-Available-WordPress-Deployment-on-AWS-Using-Elastic-Beanstalk-RDS-and-Terraform/README.md

    ```

 2. **Download the Terraform Configuration**:
-   - The Terraform configuration file `main.tf` is available in the GitHub repository.
+   - The Terraform configuration files have been uploaded separately.

 3. **Run Terraform**:
    ```bash